nealpatron/Cunection/README.md

 You will need to create a .env file at the root of the project and copy the contents of .env.example into it.
 You will also need to create a .env.dusk.local at the root of the project and copy the contents of .env.dusk.local.example into it in order to run the Laravel Dusk tests later.

+Before you run the project for the first time you will need to run the database migrations.
+Run `php artisan migrate` and then type `yes` when prompted to create a new database file.
+You can now seed the database by running `php artisan db:seed`.

 To compile and hot-reload for development, use `npm run dev`.
 To compile and minify for production, use `npm run build`.